-1.17 Financial Assets
+1.18 Financial Assets

-"Financial assets are recognised when the CCG becomes party to the financial instrument contract or, in the case of trade receivables, when the goods or services have been delivered.
+Financial assets are recognised when the clinical commissioning group becomes party to the financial instrument contract or, in the case of trade receivables, when the goods or services have been delivered.
 Financial assets are derecognised when the contractual rights have expired or the asset has been transferred.